mrmanian/Pirate-Chat/README.md

 # Pirate Themed Chat App
 This project was designed to function as a chat application, where multiple users can connect and have a conversation.
 Implemented into the app is a pirate themed bot with many functionalities.
-This application was created using Flask, React, SocketIO, and a Postgresql Database with SQLAlchemy.
+This application was created using Flask, React, SocketIO, and a Postgresql database with SQLAlchemy.

 ## Table of Contents